Trolleybuses in Seattle: Rebirth of the trolleybus system

 By 1981, Metro started to consider the future of the remaining 1940s trolleybuses, which had been in storage since the beginning of the system rehabilitation in 1978.
 A group of employees founded the Metro Employees Historic Vehicle Association (MEHVA) in December 1981 to preserve, restore and operate some of the vintage coaches.
 Under the agreement, Metro maintained ownership of the historic fleet, providing insurance coverage, storage space, work space and spare parts on an 'as available' basis.
 The first trolleybus to be restored by MEHVA was 1944 Pullman-Standard No. 1005, and regular public excursions around the trolleybus system with No. 1005 began in 1985.
 In the summer of the following year, MEHVA scheduled three four-hour excursions and six one-hour trips, but the number was much smaller in subsequent years, with three or four per year.
 Since the early 1990s, MEHVA has normally operated two vintage-trolleybus excursions per year: a four-hour daytime trip and a 2 ½-hour evening trip, and this pattern continues as of 2017.
 Operation of historic trolleybuses has also taken place for special events, such as the commemoration of the 60th anniversary of the Seattle trolleybus system, in April 2000.
 In the years since MEHVA has continued to add additional trolley and motor buses to the historic fleet.
+(As of the end of 2025, public excursions using historic trolleybuses have been suspended since October 2019.
+All MEHVA excursions were suspended in 2019, initially because of questions related to insurance coverage and later for reasons related to the COVID-19 pandemic, but public excursions with motorbuses resumed in August 2025, and trolleybus excursions may resume eventually.)